 Migration steps

-2. Test PDF tools (OCR, compress, merge) against your typical inputs.
+Test OCR, compress, merge, sign, and watermark against your typical inputs.

-4. Keep CloudConvert for non-PDF formats if needed.
+Keep CloudConvert only for any remaining non-PDF formats.

-Not for: iLovePDF is the wrong fit for non-PDF workflows or teams who prefer Smallpdf's brand presence; Smallpdf or CloudConvert fit those better.
+Not for: iLovePDF is the wrong fit for non-PDF workflows or for teams that prefer Smallpdf's brand and integration depth; Smallpdf or CloudConvert fit those shapes better.

 Strengths